logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/spine-query.md

 X_train.show()
 ```

-### Step 4: Retrieving New Batches of Data for Scoring
+### Step 4: Retrieving New Batches Inference Data

-You can now use the offline and online API of the feature stores to read features for scoring.
+You can now use the offline and online API of the feature stores to read features for inference.
 Similarly to training dataset creation, every time you read up a new batch of data, you can pass a different spine dataframe.

 ```python